pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 Moore's Law is well known among programmers.
 Once upon a time, he postulated that the number of transistors in a CPU would double about every 2 years.
 For a long time, this conjecture seemed very reasonable, but as time passed, it veered further and further from reality.
 At some point, you simply can't pack transistors any closer to each other without hitting a wall imposed by the laws of physics.

-In our never ending quest for better performance, multicore CPUs were invented somewhere along the way; if we can't make a single processor any faster, why not just make more processors, and solve many problem instances at once.
+In our never-ending quest for better performance, multicore CPUs were invented somewhere along the way; if we can't make a single processor any faster, why not just make more processors, and solve many problem instances at once?
 Programming languages were adapted to allow making use of this setup, usually via multithreading.
 Later still, vector instructions were introduced with instruction sets like [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) and [AVX](https://en.wikipedia.org/wiki/AVX), which allowed processing multiple pieces of data once on a single core, in a paradigm dubbed SIMD (Single-Instruction-Multiple-Data).

-Unfortunately, modern languages still make such vector instructions tedious and cumbersome to use, as most languages were never built around or fundamentally changed to afford ergonomic use of SIMD.
-The options are essentially to invoke individual vector instructions manually via vector intrinsics, which are quite painful to use and annoyingly tied to a single instruction set, or to rely on the [autovectorizing capabilities](https://gcc.gnu.org/projects/tree-ssa/vectorization.html) of most modern compilers, which are brittle and difficult to reason with ([Autovectorization is not a paradigm](https://pharr.org/matt/blog/2018/04/18/ispc-origins)).
-I've met a plethora of programmers who neglect SIMD entirely for these reasons, which is a shame, since it is basically free performance.
+Unfortunately, modern languages still make such vector instructions tedious and cumbersome to use, as most languages were never built around or fundamentally changed to afford the ergonomic use of SIMD.
+The options are essentially to invoke individual vector instructions manually via vector intrinsics, which are pretty painful to use and annoyingly tied to a single instruction set, or to rely on the [autovectorizing capabilities](https://gcc.gnu.org/projects/tree-ssa/vectorization.html) of most modern compilers, which are brittle and difficult to reason with ([Autovectorization is not a paradigm](https://pharr.org/matt/blog/2018/04/18/ispc-origins)).
+I've met a plethora of programmers who neglect SIMD entirely for these reasons, which is a shame since it is basically free performance.

 Enough history.
 The [ISPC](https://ispc.github.io/) language is an attempt to design a language specifically tailored for easy and ergonomic use of vector instructions with predictable performance.
 It does this by implementing a programming model dubbed SPMD (Single-Program-Multiple-Data).
-As the name implies, the programmer code which describes the actions to perform on a single piece of data, and the program is then implicitly run on multiple pieces of data.
+As the name implies, the programmer writes code that describes the actions to perform on a single piece of data, and the program is then implicitly run on multiple pieces of data.
 If you've ever written a shader in your life, this will probably feel familiar.

 ```c
 int sumArray(int arr[], int size) {